CokePokes/PhantomLite/README.md

 # PhantomLite
 Phantom Lite for Snapchat on jailed devices.
 (Doesn't require jailbreak)

+Last updated: 06/28/17

 1. Delete Snapchat if you have it installed
 2. Find a decrypted copy of Snapchat you'd like to use. v10+
-3. Download PhantomFiles_v?.?.zip file here: https://mega.nz/#!wmxEmaTK!xxr9eQxgcipT4sGp1u4tbYkhPSivd1QQL5STOucxI3Q
+3. Download PhantomFiles_v?.?.zip file here: https://mega.nz/#!UjQC1A7a!jAXzOJxSp1sz4PTmWtSLApU5XA3QSjkjV2WhgmtIAKM
 4. Rename decrypted Snapchat.ipa file to Snapchat.zip & unzip
 5. Copy PhantomFiles_v?.?.zip to Payload>Snapchat.app & unzip
 6. File structure should look like this: